 According to recent data, the average adult has sex 54 times a year.
-Another 2017 study yields more positive results.
-The study shows that people have about the same amount of sex whether they’re married or unmarried, partnered or unpartnered, coming in at a whopping 80 times per year.
+Another study published in 2017 yields more positive results.
+The study shows that people have about the same amount of sex whether they’re married couples or unmarried, partnered or unpartnered, coming in at a whopping 80 times per year.
 This suggests that people have sex more than once per week.
 We like the sound of that.

 We still have to ask: Is sex that important in a relationship?
 Does having more sex make you happier?
 We’d have to say yes.
 On average, studies show that couples who have sex once per week are happier.
 Couples who last aren’t the ones who have all of that can’t-get-enough-of-your-body oxytocin, they’re the ones who make sex a priority and commit to having it.
 So, go and get it!
 It’s healthy for the longevity of your relationship.

 Understanding how often couples have sex